Three Rates and a Lie: Another Twist in Economic Control in Cuba

 The economic lie

-But the reality is that Cubans will not be able to operate at either of the two fixed rates and will only have access to the "floating" segment, where the value of the dollar will depend on the limited flow of official currencies.
+But the reality is that Cubans will not be able to operate under either of the two fixed rates and will only have access to the "floating" segment, where the value of the dollar will depend on the limited flow of official currencies.

 Meanwhile, domestic prices will continue to be referenced to the informal market, where the dollar reaches 440 CUP.